bradleyjay/datadog_test/datadog/answers.md

 ---
 ## Adding Host Tags
 ##### Step 1: Find the Agent config file
 At this point, I went to the Datadog [overview](https://docs.datadoghq.com/) documentation, and opened up the Agent section.
-Selecting [Ubuntu](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/) and reading down the page, the Agent config file location is listed.
+Selecting [Ubuntu](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/), the Agent config file location is listed.
 Looking through the Datadog Agent Installer output in my VM terminal window, I could see Agent V6 was installed, not V5.
 The Agent config file is therefore located at ```/etc/datadog-agent/datadog.yaml```.

 ##### Step 2: Add tags to the config file.
 By searching the Datadog Docs documentation for **tags**, I found an [article](https://docs.datadoghq.com/tagging/assigning_tags/) on assigning tags. ["Getting Started With Tags"](https://docs.datadoghq.com/tagging/#tags-best-practices) had further recommendations for useful tags and notes on formatting.